Uni-Focus

 Praise for sports facilities

-Honorary doctorate for Peter von Oertzen
+Honorary Doctorate for Peter von Oertzen

-Doctoral centre
+Doctoral Centre

 Oldest doctoral candidate

-Announcements of the University Society
+News from the University Society

 Technology Centre?

-1000 in the year 2000?
+1,000 by the year 2000?

-Uni Ball on 3 July
+University Ball on 3 July

 Medal for Günter König